Mallika1/bamazon/README.md

 ### Customer View

 #### Command
-* `node bamazonCustomer` will display the product table with the items avaible for sale.
+* `node bamazonCustomer` shows the customer view of the app.
+It displays the product table with the items avaible for sale.

 ![Product](https://github.com/Mallika1/bamazon/blob/master/Screenshots/customerview/1.JPG)